 However, the main problem with Rifaximin (and all other pharma options in this category) is that with repeat use, you increase the likelihood of becoming resistant.
 Meaning, it might be worth one try, but you don’t want to get into a cycle of use, especially when there are other natural options that have been proven equally effective with fewer long-term risks.

 2. Herbal Antibiotics (4 – 6 weeks)

 People don’t necessarily gravitate towards herbal options just because they’re more “natural.”
-Rather, certain combinations of herbal antibiotics have been proven in studies to be just as effective, if not more effective than their pharma counterparts.
+Rather, certain combinations of herbal antibiotics have been proven in studies to be just as effective as their pharma counterparts.

 The downside: more pills, for longer, with the possibility of GI side effects.
 Just because herbs are natural doesn’t mean they’ll be tolerated by everyone.
 I certainly experienced discomfort and an increase in my constipation symptoms while on the Biotics formula.